 Other operating expenses consist primarily of facilities expenses, title plant maintenance, premium taxes (which insurance underwriters are required to pay on title premiums in lieu of franchise and other state taxes), postage and courier services, computer services, professional services, travel expenses, general insurance, and trade and notes receivable allowances.
 Other operating expenses totaled \$1,043.6 million, \$1,145.7 million, and \$964.3 million for the years ended December 31, 2010, 2009 and 2008, respectively.
-Other operating expenses as a percentage of direct title insurance premiums and escrow, title-related and other fees were 39.0% in 2010, 41.0% in 2009, and 44.3% in 2008.
+Other operating expenses as a percentage of direct title insurance pre miums and escrow, title-related and other fees were 39.0% in 2010, 41.0% in 2009, and 44.3% in 2008.
 Other operating expenses for the years ended December 31, 2010, 2009 and 2008, included \$11.7 million, \$7.4 million and \$23.4 million, respectively, in abandoned lease charges relating to office closures.
 The decrease in other operating expenses in 2010 is due to declines in business levels.
-The increase in other operating expenses in 2010 is due to declines in business levels.
-The increase in other operating economic benefits.
+The increase in other operating expenses in 2010 is primarily the result of the acquisition of the LFG Underwriters.
+As a result of holding customers' assets in escrow, we have ongoing programs for realizing econ omic benefits.
 Those economic benefits related to escrow balances decreased in 2010 and 2009 due to decreases in escrow balances and decreases in short-term interest rates.